intel/BDTK/docs/user/quick-start.rst

 Upon running this you should see the Presto service log printing in the console.

-3. Update BDTK worker configuration
+3. Update presto native worker configuration
 The configuration structrue is stricly the same as Presto-java.
 And you can put the etc directory anywhere your like.
 ::